13 Questions to Ask a Roofing Contractor

 Red Flag Answer: No

-3. “What Steps Will You Take to Protect My Home from Damage During Installation?”
+3. “How Will You Protect My Home from Damage During Installation?”

 It does you no good to invest in a new roof only for your driveway or home to be damaged in the process.
 Your roofing contractor should have measures in place to ensure no damage is done to your property while your new roof is being installed.

 Answer You Want to Hear: Stabilizers will be used to protect the gutters.
-Other measures will be taken to protect the rest of the home.
-A plan of action is in place to repair any damage done during the reroofing process.
+Other measures will be taken to protect the rest of the home like Catch-all systems (landscaping protection tarps).
+And if there is any damage, there is a plan of action in place to repair any damage done during the reroofing process.

 4. “Do I Need to Be Present During the Installation?”